moneyphp/money/README.md

 ------------

 We would love to see you helping us to make this library better and better.
-Please keep in mind we do not use suffixes and prefixes in class names, so `CurrenciesInterface` but `Currencies`.
+Please keep in mind we do not use suffixes and prefixes in class names, so not `CurrenciesInterface` but `Currencies`.
 Other that, Style CI will help you using the same code style as we are using.
 Please provide tests when creating a PR and clear descriptions of bugs when filing issues.